-The alternative priors are similar to those in the Monte Carlo simulation except for one additional prior, Heterosk-NP-C/R, where $\lambda_{i}$ can be correlated with $y_{i0}$ while $\sigma_{i}^{2}$ is independent with respect to $y_{i0}$, by adopting an MGLR\textsubscript{x} prior on $\lambda_{i}$ and a DPM prior on $l_{i}=\log\frac{\bar{\sigma}^{2}\left(\sigma_{i}^{2}-\underline{\sigma}^{2}\right)}{\bar{\sigma}^{2}-\sigma_{i}^{2}},$.\footnote{It is possible to craft other priors according to the specific heterogeneity structure of the empirical problem at hand.
-For example, let $\lambda_{i1}$ correlate with $y_{i0}$ while setting $\lambda_{i2}$ independent of $y_{i0}$.
-I will leave this to future exploration.} The conditioning set is chosen to be standardized $y_{i0}$.
-The standardization ensures numerical stability in practice, as the conditioning variables enter exponentially into the covariance function for the Gaussian process.
+The alternative priors are similar to those in the Monte Carlo simulation except for one additional prior, Heterosk-NP-C/R, where $\lambda_{i}$ can be correlated with $y_{i0}$ while $\sigma_{i}^{2}$ is independent with respect to $y_{i0}$.
+Then, I adopt an MGLR\textsubscript{x} prior on $f_{\lambda}$ and a DPM prior on $f_{l}$ for Heterosk-NP-C/R. The conditioning variable $y_{i0}$ is further standardized, which ensures numerical stability as the conditioning variables enter exponentially into the covariance function of the Gaussian process.

 The first two columns in Table \ref{tab:Forecast-Evaluation:app} characterize the posterior estimates of the common parameter $\beta$.
-In most of the cases, the posterior means are around $0.5\sim0.6$, which suggests that the young firm performance exhibits some degree of persistence, but not remarkably strong, which is reasonable as young firms generally experience more uncertainty.
+In most cases, the posterior means are mostly around $0.5\sim0.6$, which suggests that the young firm performance exhibits some degree of persistence, but the persistence is not strong.
 For Homog and NP-disc, their posterior means of $\beta$ are much larger.
-This may arise from the fact that homogeneous or discrete $\lambda_{i}$ structure is not able to capture all individual effects, so these estimators may attribute the remaining individual effects to persistence and thus overestimate $\beta$.
+This may arise from the fact that homogeneous or discrete $\lambda_{i}$ structure may not be able to capture all individual effects, so these estimators may attribute the remaining individual effects to the persistence and thus overestimate $\beta$.
 NP-R also gives a large estimate of $\beta$.
-The reason is similar -- if the true data generating process is correlated random effects/coefficients, the random effects/coefficients model would miss the effects of the initial condition and misinterpret them as the persistence of the system.
-In all scenarios, the posterior standard deviations are relatively small, which indicates that the posterior distributions are very tight.\footnote{Comparing with the literature, the closest one is \citet{zarutskie2015did} using traditional panel data methods, where the estimated persistence of log employment is 0.824 and 0.816 without firm fixed effects (Table 2) which is close to Homog, and 0.228 with firm fixed effects estimated via OLS (Table 4) which is smaller than all the estimates here.}
+The reason is similar---if the true DGP features correlated random coefficients, the random coefficients model would miss the effect of the initial condition and misinterpret it as the persistence.
+In all scenarios, the posterior standard deviations are relatively small.